US Coast Guard Finds One Body In Search For Dozens After Boat Capsizes - UrduPoint

 She said the failed journey was considered a suspected human smuggling venture, as it took place along a route commonly used for such clandestine trips from the Bahamas to the United States.

-Burdian said time is of the essence in the search, as these people are trying to survive in cold water without supplies and exposed to the sun and sea.
+Burdian said time is of the essence in the search, as those lost would be trying to survive in cold water without supplies and exposed to the sun and sea.

 "Every moment that passes, it becomes much more dire and unlikely that anyone can survive," said Burdian.

-The Coast Guard sounded the alarm Tuesday morning after receiving a report from a commercial vessel that had rescued a man clinging to a capsized vessel.
+The Coast Guard sounded the alarm Tuesday morning after receiving a report from a commercial boat that had rescued a man clinging to a capsized vessel.

 The survivor, now on land and in stable condition, said there were 39 other people on the boat, and no one was wearing a life jacket.